 Application forms that must be filled out are known as CE 100 and CE 100A.
 These forms, which can be collected from any customs and excise office, captures details such as names of directors, nature and quantity of materials to be imported, expected annual production and details of the manufacturing process involved.
 In addition, a sketch plan of the geographical location and that of machinery layout must be attached to the application forms.

 A certificate of incorporation and a trading license must also be attached to affirm that the business is legally registered to operate.

 A bond form that should be authorized by a recognized bank or insurance company in Botswana must accompany a completed application form.
 The bond amount should be sufficient to cover potential customs duties and/or sales tax on the maximum quantity that the rebate store can hold at a given time.

 An import permit must also be attached for those goods that the ministry of trade, industry, wildlife and tourism has regulated that they require such permit.

 Before any establishment can be licensed as a rebate store, an inspection by the department will be carried out to ensure that it is in conformity with all requirements of a rebate store.

-Equipment that is imported on a temporary basis for a given project is also admissible under the General Rebate of duty concession.
+Equipment that is imported on a temporary basis for a given project is also admissible under the general rebate of duty concession.
 Here it is important to note that the equipment and parts thereof should be imported under cover of a bond the amount of which is equivalent to customs duties and sales tax applicable.
-The bond is valid for a limited period only, as follows: equipment attracting sales tax is covered by a three (3) months bond while equipment attracting customs duties is covered by a six (6) months bond.
+The bond is valid for a limited period only, as follows: equipment attracting sales tax is covered by a three month bond while equipment attracting customs duties is covered by a six month bond.